code-for-nashville/nashviva/README.md

 ## Contributing
 Contributions are welcome!
 Check out the issues page to squash 🐛s, add features, and report issues or suggest enhancements.

+## Deployment
+This repository is configured to serve the site using Github Pages right off the master branch.
+You should be able to see your changes a minute or two after it is merged to master ✨!

 ## License
 [MIT](LICENSE.md) @ Code for Nashville